 An overview of extrinsic materials, explanatory memoranda, Law Reform Commission reports, Parliamentary Committee reports, and second reading speeches, plus some useful resources.

-What is an extrinsic material?
-The Encyclopaedic Australian Legal Dictionary (Lexis Advance) can help.
+What are extrinsic materials?
+The Encyclopaedic Australian Legal Dictionary (Lexis+) can help.

 Statutes